-Application for 1915(c) HCBS Waiver: NC.1326.R01.04 - Mar 01, 2024 (as of Mar 01, 2024)
+Application for 1915(c) HCBS Waiver: Draft NC.027.01.02 - Apr 01, 2023

-The North Carolina Administrative Code (NCAC) at 10A NCAC 27G.0609 requires local management entities (operating as PIHPs for waiver purposes) to report to the DHHS Division of MH/DD/SAS all complaints (grievances under 42 CFR 438 Subpart F) made to the PIHP not less than quarterly.
-The submission of the PIHP complaint report is included in the contract between the PIHP and the Division of MH/DD/SAS.
+The North Carolina Administrative Code (NCAC) at 10A NCAC 27G.0609 requires local management entities (operating as PHPs for waiver purposes) to report to the DHHS Division of MH/DD/SAS all complaints (grievances under 42 CFR 438 Subpart F) made to the PHP / PIHP not less than quarterly.
+The submission of the PHP / PIHP complaint report is included in the contract between the PHP / PIHP and the Division of MH/DD/SAS.
 Four documents provide procedures and instructions relative to the complaint process:

-1. Guidelines for the complaint reporting system
+- 1. Guidelines for the complaint reporting system

 - 2. Customer service collection forms

 - 3. Quarterly complaint report

 - 4. Complaint reporting instructions

-A copy of the quarterly complaint report is shared with the PIHP Client Rights Committee and the PIHP Consumer and Family Advisory Committee in order to develop strategies for system improvement.
+A copy of the quarterly complaint report is shared with the PHP / PIHP Client Rights Committee and the PHP / PIHP Consumer and Family Advisory Committee in order to develop strategies for system improvement.